Healthcare Jobs at PeaceHealth with Visa Sponsorship

 Which visa types does PeaceHealth commonly use for Healthcare roles?

-PeaceHealth sponsors H-1B visas for specialty occupation clinical roles, TN visas for Canadian and Mexican professionals in qualifying healthcare occupations, J-1 for exchange visitor programs, and F-1 OPT and CPT for students in practical training.
+PeaceHealth sponsors H-1B visas for specialty occupation clinical roles, TN visas for Canadian and Mexican professionals in qualifying healthcare occupations, J-1 visa for exchange visitor programs, and F-1 OPT and CPT for students in practical training.
 For longer-term employees, PeaceHealth has also pursued EB-2 and EB-3 Green Card sponsorship through the PERM labor certification process.

 What qualifications does PeaceHealth expect for sponsored Healthcare roles?